develop-me/bootcamp--week-01-02--html-and-css/README.md

 ### Folder structure

 - exercises
-	Each lesson contains exercises, here you will either find the code or the instructions for the students
+	Each lesson contains exercises, here you will either find the code or the instructions for the students.
+After the first day the exercises build on from each other.
 - notes
 	These are the students notes - see []() to run LaTeX to generate the pdfs for the students
 - quiz